 The company continues to deal with the impact of the Covid-19 pandemic.
-The directors have implemented appropriate measures to enable them to continue to trade in a safe and responsible manner, while working within the parameters set down by the Government restrictions.
+The government lifted all restrictions on 28 February 2022.
+However, the directors continue to implement appropriate measures which enables them to trade in a safe and responsible manner.
 There have been no other significant events affecting the company or its operations since the financial year end.

-Notes to the financial statements (continued) Financial year ended 31 December 2020
+Notes to the financial statements (continued) Financial year ended 31 December 2021